 For these reasons, co-dependent

-people tend to lose themselves in relationships, get
+individuals tend to lose themselves in relationships, get

 If you want to "un-trap"

-that you need to integrate into your personality starting
+that you need to integrate into your personality

-realize is that others' feelings are NOT yours.
+The first thing is that others' feelings are NOT yours.

 problems without having to always rely on you or